Study abroad at least once at one of our five global campuses.

 Print something 3D at The Construct.

-Take a moment to relax and go to the Coy Pond by James E. Booth Hall.
+Take a moment to relax and go to the Koi Pond by James E. Booth Hall.

-Go see a new movie at the drive-in in Rochester.
+Go see a new movie at the Vintage Drive-in or Milestone Movies in Rochester.

 Run/walk any of the 5K’s on campus.